-Guest post by Tim Leffel, author of A Better Life for Half the Price: How to prosper on less money in the cheapest places to live.
+Guest post by Tim Leffel, author of A Better Life for Half the Price: How to thrive on less money in the cheapest places to live.

 If you move to a country that has a lower cost of living than where you live now, you can easily live a richer life while spending far less money.
 Unless you’re at retirement age though and have a lot socked away, you’re probably going to need to keep the income flowing.

 The very best way to move abroad and leverage your first-world currency is to keep earning a living remotely in dollars, pounds, euros, or Swiss francs.
 If you’re getting paid a good amount in one of those, you’re going to be in great shape almost anywhere.
 In a country with a low cost of living, £1,500 or £2,000 a month may be enough to feel downright rich.

 It’s far more desirable to take your portable job with you than it is to try to support yourself locally in a country where typical wages are a quarter those of the place you left.
 When you work on a laptop and hard currency flows into your home country back account, you can pull it out of any ATM and be living large.

 A Local Job That Pays